aSenghore/MuralDB/README.md

     - Recent uploads section to show the last added images and documents
 2. **Gallery Pages**
     - Pages that store different galleries for users.
 Pages for references, created art/ photos, and uploaded documents.
+    - Tags can be applied for categorization and organization.
 3. **Tags**
     - Images and documents can be tagged for better organization site-wide/
 4. **Database**
     - Stores images with login information, alongside documents, profile picture, and more.
 5. **Tools**
     - A tools section dedicated to fun and helpful resources.
-    - Currently only contains character prompt generator, upcoming tools include photo challenges, palette generator, and more.
+    - Character prompt generator
+    - Color palette generator
+    - Photo challenges in the works
 6. **Resources**
     - Contains references to helpful resources for creatives.
     - Includes drawing tablets, sketchbooks, cameras, digital art software, and where to buy.